wikimedia/mediawiki-services-parsoid/guides/jsapi/README.md

 exports vanilla [`Promise`]s if you wish to maintain compatibility with old versions of `node` at the cost of a little bit of readability.

+Since many methods in the API return [`Promise`]s, we've also provided a [`Promise`]-aware REPL, that will wait for a promise to be resolved before printing its value.
+This can be started from the shell using:

+	node -e 'require("parsoid").repl()'

+Use `"./"` instead of `"parsoid"` if you are running this from a checked-out repository.
+Code examples below which contain lines starting with `>` show sessions using this REPL.
+(You may also wish to look in `tests/mocha/jsapi.js` for examples using a more traditional promise-chaining style.)

-Use as a wikitext parser is straightforward (where `text` is wikitext input):
+Use of Parsoid as a wikitext parser is straightforward (where `text` is wikitext input):

 	#/usr/bin/node --harmony-generators